blenherr/pi-hosted-mealie/docs/scrutiny.md

-# Install and setup instructions for Passbolt
+# Install and setup instructions for scrutiny

 - [Introduction](#introduction)
 - [Installation](#installation)